intuition-dev/INTUITION2/SETUP.md

 	> To provision a Docker host with Codeanywhere and Digital Ocean, go to  <a href='https://codeanywhere.com' target='_blank'>Code Anywhere</a> and sign up for free.
 Validate your account from the email you will receive (important).
 In the Editor, select "File-New Connection-DigitalOcean" and copy the $10 coupon code if available.
 Then go to <a href='https://www.digitalocean.com' target='_blank'>Digital Ocean</a>, create an account, and apply the coupon on the "Billing" page if available.
 Do not create a droplet at Digital Ocean.
 In Codeanywhere, go to File-New Connection-Digital Ocean.
 Select a 512MB machine at the location nearest to you.
 From the list of images, choose `Docker... on 16.04`.
 As hostname, enter `dockermeta1` or another hostname of your choice.
 Ensure that "Codeanywhere SSH Key" is checked, then click 'Create'.
 You will be prompted for your Digital Ocean credentials.
 Allow the installation to complete.

-2. SSH to the provisioned machine and create folder as primary store for persistent local data with e.g. `mkdir dev1`, so the admin app and potentially some project code remains available across docker image updates.
+2. SSH to the provisioned machine and create a folder as primary store for persistent local data with e.g. `mkdir dev1`, so the admin app and potentially some project code remains available across docker image updates.
 (We will make that folder accessible to the docker image in step 3).

 	> To do this in Codeanywhere, rightclick on the created connection ('dockermeta1') to open an SSH Terminal.
 On the command line, enter `mkdir dev1`.

 3. Once Docker is installed on a host, download and run a working Docker image for nbake admin.
 You should be able to cut and paste into SSH:

         // download the Meta container image
         docker pull nbake/meta:latest